timm167/timm167/README.md

 ## 🧱 Working on

+- Cleaning code for React Quiz App
+- Rebuilding Killer Sudoku App from scratch using React
+- Adding new features to Reddit Client App
+- Creating unique 5x5 Tic-Tac-Toe app
 - Pokemon Database Query App with SQLlite
-- Clean code for React Quiz App
-- Optimising Killer Sudoku App Recursion
-- Adding new features to Reddit Client
-- Creating unique Tic-Tac app

 ---